oVirt/ovirt-site/source/feature/aaa.html.md

 ### Available extensions

 For most people, extension specific documentation should be sufficient, the following extensions are available.
+These extensions are provided as independent packages, install if required.

 *   [ovirt-engine-extension-aaa-ldap](http://gerrit.ovirt.org/gitweb?p=ovirt-engine-extension-aaa-ldap.git;a=blob;f=README;hb=HEAD) - an LDAP based authentication and authorization, obsoletes the legacy Kerberos/LDAP implementation.
 *   [ovirt-engine-extension-aaa-misc HTTP Autnentication](http://gerrit.ovirt.org/gitweb?p=ovirt-engine-extension-aaa-misc.git;a=blob;f=README.http;hb=HEAD) - an SSO helper authentication.